image

 What is your body telling you?
-How psychotherapy can unravel the cause of persistent physical symptoms
+IMI Counselling Psychologist Jessica Lau shares how psychotherapy can unravel the cause of persistent physical symptoms.

 Distressed by headaches, heart palpitations, dizziness and pain for a long time?
 You’re not alone.
 Some persistent physical symptoms do not match recognised medical conditions.
 But that doesn’t mean these symptoms are ‘all in your head’.
 What you’re experiencing is real.
 Your body is telling you that something is wrong.
 That something needs to change for you to live, feel and be well.

 Your condition can be treated.
 When usual diagnostic procedures are inconclusive and the pain you are experiencing continues, it could mean that a psychological problem may be causing your physical discomfort.
-Here, we look at two types of Somatic Symptom and Related Disorder.
+Here, we look at two types of Somatic Symptom and Related Disorders (also known as SSDs).

 Somatic Symptom Disorder